jonfryd/PhotonTracer/README.md

 After the program finishes all its number crunching, a JPEG image called ```photontraced.jpg``` is produced.
 Cheers!

-# Note

-The code is a bit of a mess and I never bothered cleaning up the ```_Renamed_Field``` suffixes that were added when converting the original Java code to C# using Visual Studio's migration tool.
-Some day...

 # Author

 This application created by Jon Frydensbjerg - email: jonf@elixlogic.com